dataduke/epages-docs/_posts/2016/2016-02-02-automate-test-result-evaluation.md

 The CI part for our Logstash container is very similiar to that of the Elasticsearch container.
 The tests we run are different of course, but the process is the same.

-### Part 4 - Integrate Docker containers in pipeline with Jenkins
+### Part 4 - Integrate Docker Containers in Pipeline with Jenkins

 #### Logstash